 In this article, we break it down how we create personas using market and user inputs.

-Your market cannot be the entire world or the USA or EU.
-It cannot even be the entire Germany in the beginning.
+Your market cannot be the entire world or the USA or the EU.
+It cannot even be entire Germany in the beginning.
 Addressing the needs of an entire country is a daring task.

 It’s crucial for the start of every venture, to have a sharp focus.
 At best you can address the needs of few major cities.
-When it comes to running social media campaigns for our client, we only pick a major city.
+When it comes to running social media campaigns for our clients, we only pick a major city.
 For the sake of this article, we’ll pick Berlin because our team is based here.

 It’s crucial to know which competitors are active in your market.
 List all the major competitors and break down their core product and service offerings.
 By doing that, we want to create a map of all the user’s needs being addressed by each competitor.